 UK PONI will be running a nuclear disarmament simulation game for early- and mid-career nuclear experts.

-UK PONI will be running a nuclear disarmament simulation game.
-Participants will represent either a nuclear weapon state, a non-nuclear weapon state or an NGO, and explore the dynamics of disarmament diplomacy.
+On 27 February UK PONI will be running a nuclear disarmament simulation game.
+Participants will represent either a nuclear weapon state, a non-nuclear weapon stage or an NGO, and explore the dynamics of disarmament diplomacy.
 This is a great opportunity for the UK PONI community to learn from the scenario and from expert advisors as to what some of the objectives and constraints might be for the different parties in a tangible way.

-We’re pleased to be able to make a limited number of spaces available to early- to mid-career PONI members.
-If you are interested in participating in this simulation, please email UKPONI@rusi.org with the following information by Wednesday 27 February.
+We are pleased to be able to make a limited number of spaces available to early- to mid-career PONI members.
+If you are interested in participating in this simulation, please email UKPONI@rusi.org with the following information by Friday 16th February

 - Full name